mehrvarz/tremote_plugin_play_stream_cvlc/README.md

 CGO_ENABLED=1 go build -buildmode=plugin play_stream_cvlc.go
 ```
 This will create the "play_stream_cvlc.so" binary.
 Copy the binary over to your Tremote folder, add a mapping entry like the one shown below to your mapping.txt file and restart the TRemote service.
 You can now invoke your plugin functionality via a Bluetooh remote control.

+If you intend to modify this plugin or create a similar one, you should take a look at the [TRemote plugin base package](https://github.com/mehrvarz/tremote_plugin).

 # Button mapping